anchit-chandran/ms-blog-langraphjs/blog.md

 import { helloWorldGraph } from "./helloWorldGraph";
 ```

-Then, inside our `/` route, we can execute the graph:
+Then, inside our `/` route, we can execute the Graph:

 ```ts
 import express, { Request, Response } from "express";